notesofcliff/delve/src/home/doc/user/Using_the_Web_UI.md

 ### Accessing the Admin UI
 To access the Admin UI, navigate to `/admin/` in your browser.
 You will need to log in with your admin credentials.

-### Example Usage
-To create a new user, follow these steps:

-1. Log in to the Admin UI.
-2. In the "Users" section, click "Add user".
-3. Fill in the required fields, such as username, password, and email address.
-4. Click "Save" to create the user.

 ---